bit-whisperer/RazerBlade152022Drivers/To Fix Audio/README.md

 Apply it by overwriting the existing config in the EqualizerAPO\config directory and restart EqualizerAPO or your computer.

+Protip: Add a step by pressing the green + and going to Control -> Device and selecting the Realtek speakers so it only applies to the speakers.
+Make sure the Device step is all the way at the top by dragging the number.

 Enjoy sound that does not have a dynamic range compressor applied to it.